- Hook Point Inland (High Tide Access) Road Closure

 - Stay alert!
 Popular sites attract dingoes, which sometimes run erratically through traffic and parked cars.

-- Once the vehicle stops it can quickly sink, get washed away or be rolled over by the swell and waves.
+- Once your vehicle stops it can quickly sink in the soft sand, get washed away or be rolled over by the swell and waves.

-- Check weather forecasts and drive around low tide times.
+- Plan to drive around low tide times.

 - Avoid beach driving during the two hours either side of high tide.